 Gallipoli, Italy is a serene seashore town along the western coast of the Salentina Peninsula (which is better known as the Heel of Italy’s Boot).
 The quaint Old Town occupies an island, which is connected to the mainland via a bridge.
 Besides the turquoise waters of the Ionian Sea, the historic town boasts just a handful of sights.
-The town is an ideal seaside escape in the Puglia region – and we planned a day trip to Gallipoli from Lecce during our month-long stay.
+The town is an ideal seaside escape in the Puglia region – and we planned a day trip to Gallipoli during our month-long stay in Lecce, Italy.

 Once only accessible by drawbridge, the old walled city of Gallipoli, Italy contains a labyrinth of alleys.
-Sights are found within the lanes – like the recently resorted castle, century-old churches and the fish market.
+Gallipoli sights are found within the lanes – like the recently resorted castle, century-old churches and the fish market.

-Although our visit was in the off-season when the town was quiet, the weather was perfect.
+Although our visit to Gallipoli, Italy was in the off-season when the town was quiet, the weather was perfect.
 With the sun shining and endless views, we happily explored the streets and discovered 10 must-see Gallipoli sights on our day in the city.

 Gallipoli and Lecce are connected via a highway and a train.
 From Lecce, it’s just a short (and inexpensive) train ride to Gallipoli, Italy.
 We hopped on the old diesel locomotive for the one-hour journey to Gallipoli and the Ionian Sea.

-From the Gallipoli train station, it is a pleasant walk through the modern mainland town to the bridge that crosses over to the historic island.
+From the Gallipoli, Italy train station, it is a pleasant walk through the modern mainland town to the bridge that crosses over to the historic island.
 Our Self-Guided Gallipoli Walking Tour begins before walking across the bridge to the Old Town.